Aarception/Mo-information-security-portfolio/README.md

 resolution; and, most of all — Consideration.
 ~~~

+If #127652435677061830 were in Seattle, that would be a wonderful opportunity for mutually-agreeable resolution.
+The institution would be able to derive disproportionate value from my differentiating competitive advantage and I would be able to defend the institution against risk from within.

+This is Good for Capital and Good for Social Good.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*